GATX (NYSE:GATX) Releases FY 2022 Earnings Guidance

-GATX (NYSE:GATX) last released its earnings results on Monday, January 24th.
-The transportation company reported $1.69 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $1.02 by $0.67.
+GATX (NYSE:GATX) last released its quarterly earnings data on Monday, January 24th.
+The transportation company reported $1.69 earnings per share for the quarter, topping analysts’ consensus estimates of $1.02 by $0.67.
 GATX had a net margin of 11.38% and a return on equity of 9.19%.
-The business had revenue of $321.00 million during the quarter, compared to analyst estimates of $318.73 million.
-During the same quarter in the prior year, the firm earned $0.50 earnings per share.
-The company’s revenue for the quarter was up 5.3% compared to the same quarter last year.
-As a group, research analysts predict that GATX will post 5.7 EPS for the current year.
+The company had revenue of $321.00 million for the quarter, compared to analysts’ expectations of $318.73 million.
+During the same quarter last year, the company earned $0.50 earnings per share.
+The firm’s revenue for the quarter was up 5.3% on a year-over-year basis.
+Sell-side analysts predict that GATX will post 5.7 EPS for the current fiscal year.

-GATX has been the topic of several recent research reports.
-TheStreet raised shares of GATX from a c+ rating to a b rating in a research report on Thursday, October 21st.
-Wells Fargo & Company boosted their price target on shares of GATX from $110.00 to $120.00 and gave the company an overweight rating in a research report on Monday, January 10th.
-Finally, Sidoti raised shares of GATX from a neutral rating to a buy rating and set a $130.00 price target on the stock in a research report on Wednesday, February 2nd.
-Five analysts have rated the stock with a buy rating, According to MarketBeat, the stock currently has an average rating of Buy and a consensus price target of $110.24.
+A number of brokerages have recently commented on GATX.
+Sidoti raised shares of GATX from a neutral rating to a buy rating and set a $130.00 target price on the stock in a report on Wednesday, February 2nd.
+Wells Fargo & Company lifted their target price on shares of GATX from $110.00 to $120.00 and gave the company an overweight rating in a report on Monday, January 10th.
+Finally, TheStreet raised shares of GATX from a c+ rating to a b rating in a report on Thursday, October 21st.
+Five research analysts have rated the stock with a buy rating, According to MarketBeat.com, GATX presently has a consensus rating of Buy and an average price target of $110.24.

-In other GATX news, CFO Thomas A. Ellman sold 25,600 shares of the business’s stock in a transaction dated Thursday, February 3rd.
-The shares were sold at an average price of $105.37, for a total transaction of $2,697,472.00.
-The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
+In related news, SVP Niyi Adedoyin sold 1,200 shares of the business’s stock in a transaction dated Wednesday, February 2nd.
+The shares were sold at an average price of $104.22, for a total value of $125,064.00.
+The transaction was disclosed in a document filed with the SEC, which is available through this link.
 Also, EVP Deborah A. Golden sold 21,366 shares of the business’s stock in a transaction dated Wednesday, February 2nd.
 The stock was sold at an average price of $104.29, for a total transaction of $2,228,260.14.
 The disclosure for this sale can be found here.
-Insiders sold 48,166 shares of company stock worth $5,050,796 in the last ninety days.
-7.30% of the stock is currently owned by corporate insiders.
+Insiders have sold a total of 48,398 shares of company stock worth $5,074,595 over the last 90 days.
+Insiders own 7.30% of the company’s stock.

+Hedge funds have recently made changes to their positions in the stock.
+Squarepoint Ops LLC raised its stake in GATX by 68.9% in the 4th quarter.
+Squarepoint Ops LLC now owns 3,960 shares of the transportation company’s stock valued at $413,000 after purchasing an additional 1,615 shares during the last quarter.
+MML Investors Services LLC raised its stake in GATX by 4.0% in the 4th quarter.
+MML Investors Services LLC now owns 8,056 shares of the transportation company’s stock valued at $839,000 after purchasing an additional 310 shares during the last quarter.
+Stifel Financial Corp raised its stake in GATX by 5.4% in the 4th quarter.
+Stifel Financial Corp now owns 11,965 shares of the transportation company’s stock valued at $1,247,000 after purchasing an additional 613 shares during the last quarter.
+LPL Financial LLC raised its stake in GATX by 8.1% in the 4th quarter.
+LPL Financial LLC now owns 15,182 shares of the transportation company’s stock valued at $1,582,000 after purchasing an additional 1,138 shares during the last quarter.
+Finally, Legal & General Group Plc raised its stake in GATX by 0.8% in the 4th quarter.
+Legal & General Group Plc now owns 52,720 shares of the transportation company’s stock valued at $5,493,000 after purchasing an additional 440 shares during the last quarter.

 About GATX